-In the 2011-2012, Curl BC established CAN Curl More a second phase to the very successful CAN Curl.
-CAN Curl More clinics are 4 hour coach facilitated on-ice and in-class introduction to wheelchair curling clinics, hosted at curling clubs across BC.
-The goal for CAN Curl More clinics is get more people with disabilities in league play, having experienced a positive and professional first time experience.
+Curl BC launchd a a second phase Can Curl More to the very successful CAN Curl workshops.
+CAN Curl More clinics are four hour certified coach facilitated on-ice and in-class curling clinics at curling clubs across BC.

 “I must be honest.
 I wasn’t enthusiastic to play.
 But now, I even want to put a team together.
 I’m PSYCHED.”